Spectrum calculation#

-The linear response TDHF equations, also known as the random phase approximation (RPA), involves the solution of a non-Hermitian eigenvalue equation which can be written as:
+The linear response TDDFT equations involves the solution of a non-Hermitian eigenvalue equation which can be written as

 import veloxchem as vlx